Frequently Asked Questions for the Public Tuition Rate Program

-This rate will remain in effect for four years (8 semesters), provided that the student maintains a 3.0 GPA, completes at least 24 credits a year and maintains continuous full-time enrollment.
-The rate will increase modestly each year in accordance with regular tuition increases at Seton Hall which are normally between 3% & 5%, however the discount will remain constant at $22,500 annually.
+This $22,500 discount will remain in effect for four years (8 semesters), provided that the student maintains a 3.0 GPA, completes at least 24 credits a year and maintains continuous full-time enrollment.
+The base tuition rate will increase modestly each year in accordance with regular tuition increases at Seton Hall which are normally between 3% & 5%, however the discount will remain constant at $22,500 annually.

 Can students also qualify for need-based aid?

 Yes, students who file the FAFSA may be eligible for need based grants in addition to this reduced tuition rate.

 Can these students still apply for special scholarships like the Debate scholarship, Pep Band scholarship, Provost's scholarship etc.?